M1ck0/adskipper-extension/README.md

 Ad Skipper is a browser extension designed to enhance your browsing experience on web by automatically skipping ads and much more.

 ## Features
-- Automatically skips ads on YouTube.
+- Automatically skips ads.
 - Ability to hide short videos on YouTube.
+- Remove popups and much more

 ## Usage
 After installing the extension, you can navigate to the extension's options page where you will find switches that allow you to toggle on or off the different features for each website that the extension supports.